MESH-Research/knowledge-commons-wordpress/docs/build-and-deploy.md

 ## Build Process

 When a commit is pushed to the `main` or `production` branch, GitHub Actions runs the build process.
 The build process is defined in `.github/workflows/push-to-aws.yml`.
 Images on ECR are tagged according to the branch that triggered the build (ie. `main` or `production`).

 To manually build without pushing to GitHub, run the `push-to-aws.sh` script in the root of the repository with the desired tag as an argument.
 Eg. `./push-to-aws.sh main`.

 ## Deployment Process

+[Production](https://hcommons.org) and [development](https://hcommons-dev.org) are deployed on separate ECS clusters, using the `production` and `main` tagged images respectively.

 Currently the deployment process is manual.
 To deploy a new build, follow these steps: